-Your application will be assessed within 2 weeks following the deadline.
+We will assess your application within 2 weeks following the deadline:

 From identifying a need through the annual Nuneaton Triathlon Club Aquathlon May 2019, many children were wanting to take part and have a go at Junior Triathlon.
 The formation of the new club was supported, and the Active Grant invested in coach development and qualifications so that young people can be expertly coached within the sessions.